nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 **Acceptable values:**
-- `NAME` must be alphanumeric and must not exist in the contact list.
+- `NAME` must be alphanumeric, cannot be blank and must not exist in the contact list.
 - `PHONE` must be a positive integer with at least 3 digits and must not exist in the contact list.
-- `EMAIL` must be alphanumeric with a @ domain and must not exist in the contact list.
+- `EMAIL` must be alphanumeric with a @ domain, end with a domain label at least 2 characters long and must not exist in the contact list.
-- `GROUP_NAME` must be alphanumeric and must exist in the contacts list.
+- `GROUP_NAME` must be alphanumeric.
 This is an optional parameter.

 **Example(s):**